-Gross life policy and investment contract reserves were \$2.966 billion at June 30, 2024, compared with \$3.068 billion at year-end 2023, primarily due to an increase in market value discount rates.
+Gross life policy and investment contract reserves were \$2.966 billion at June 30, 2024 September 30, 2024, compared with \$3.068 billion at year-end 2023, primarily due to an increase 2023.
+Details about these reserves are in market value discount rates, this quarterly report Item 1, Note 5, Life Policy and Investment Contract Reserves.
 We discussed our life insurance reserving practices in our 2023 Annual Report on Form 10-K, Item 7, Life Insurance Policyholder Obligations and Reserves, Page 104, and updated that disclosure in this quarterly report Item 1, Note 1, Accounting Policies.